 He has written for the Voice, NME, The Face, Esquire, Spin, the Guardian and the Independent.
 He has been a columnist on family life for the Daily Telegraph and writes for the Times.
 While working as a Contributing editor at Q magazine he was nominated PPA writer of the year twice but never won.

 “I think victory would have damaged my artistry,” he said “My best work arises from pain and disappointment and so I’d like to thank the panel for not choosing me.”

-2017 also sees the publication of The Festival Book, his unique guide to UK music festivals as well as So You Think You Are British?
+Michael is also the author of The Festival Book, his unique guide to UK music festivals as well as So You Think You Are British?
 (Transworld) , a challenging and thought-provoking post-Brexit quiz book.
-Taking the government’s current UK citizenship test as a starting point So You Think You Are British? will reveal how much you really know about the country in which you live.
+Taking the government’s current UK citizenship test as a starting point So You Think You Are British? reveals how much you really know about the country in which you live.